-During the same period, FortisBC had either signed or was negotiating the submission of existing or production of new IKS with Cowichan Nation Alliance members (Cowichan Tribes, Halalt First Nation, Lyackson First Nation, Penelakut First Nation, Stz'uminus First Nation), Kwantlen First Nation, Musqueam Indian Band, S'ólh Téméxw Stewardship Alliance ,Tsawwassen First Nation, Tsleil-Waututh Nation, and Ts'uubaa-asatx Nation.
+During the same period, FortisBC had either signed or was negotiating the submission of existing or production of new IKS with Quw'utsun Nation members (Cowichan Tribes, Halalt First Nation, Lyackson First Nation, Penelakut First Nation, Stz'uminus First Nation), Kwantlen First Nation, Musqueam Indian Band, S'ólh Téméxw Stewardship Alliance ,Tsawwassen First Nation, Tsleil-Waututh Nation, and Ts'uubaaasatx Nation.
 See Appendix H and Appendix I for additional information on individual Indigenous nations.